 Damages awarded in a wrongful death case in the District of Columbia are usually set by the jury, or by the judge in the event that there is no jury.
-Such damages are based on the facts presented in the wrongful death case and are based on the injury suffered by the surviving partner, spouse, and next of kin that has arisen as a result of the untimely loss of the loved one.
+Such damages are based on the facts presented by your wrongful death lawyer in the case and are based on the injury suffered by the surviving partner, spouse, and next of kin that has arisen as a result of the untimely loss of the loved one.
 The damages are distributed to the survivors as opposed to being paid to the estate.

 The damages in such cases might include recovery for:

 - Medical bills and emergency care that relate to the deceased’s last injury or illness

 - Lost benefits and wages that the deceased was likely to have earned if he or she had lived up until retirement age

 - Any other contributions the deceased may have made to support, companionship, care, and any other such services for his or her surviving loved ones.